 - Review the loan amount.
 Discuss the loan amount with your potential co-signer and make sure they are ok with that amount.
 Think about if the amount seems too high or too low?
 Adjust where appropriate, and remember that borrowing less, whenever possible, is always a good decision.

 - Discuss when payments will start.
 Many private student loans begin repayment six months after leaving school.
 You may wish to contact the co-signer the month prior to when repayment begins to discuss your repayment plans.
-You can view repayment and grace period information for individual private loans on our
+You can view repayment and grace period information for individual private loans on our list of lenders.

 - Complete the loan application together.
 Co-signers may feel more invested and comfortable in the process if they participate in the application process either online or via phone with you.